 “We’re glad they made the decision to stay and grow in Montgomery County,” said Erik Collins, Montgomery County director of community and economic development.
 “We’ve really been intentional about our efforts that have resonated with companies like GM, which is faster speed to market, how we can be a lower cost place to do business, and reduce risk for companies that make decisions to expand here or locate their operations here.”

-While not officially confirmed, Collins said a 65-acre site just north of I-75 has been identified for the project.Grab the FREE WDTN News App for iPhone or Android.
+While not officially confirmed, Collins said a 65-acre site just north of I-75 has been identified for the project.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.